opentensor/old-docs/src/RunningAMiner.md

 ## Enter a network

 To immediately gain access to Subtensor - our network blockchain - choose “nakamoto.”
 Nakamoto is useful for quick connections to the network like checking your wallet balance, however it is not reliable for mining.
-For seriuous miners we recommend running an instance of [Subtensor locally](cli/Subtensor.md) in order to maximize speed and connection.
+For serious miners we recommend running an instance of [Subtensor locally](cli/Subtensor.md) in order to maximize speed and connection.
 Should you be running Subtensor locally, choose “local.”

 To familiarize yourself with the protocol without mining, choose our test network, [Nobunaga](https://www.notion.so/Nobunaga-Guide-caa0b84ae45840d6ae0eceacfa98d028).